-Massive Capacity Can Be Easier with 4G-Optimized Microwave Backhaul

-Massive Capacity Can Be Easier with 4G-Optimized Microwave Backhaul
+White Paper Massive Capacity Can Be Easier with 4G-Optimized Microwave Backhaul

+NOTICE This document contains DragonWave proprietary information.
+Use, disclosure, copying or distribution of any part of the information contained herein, beyond that for which it was originally furnished, requires the written permission of DragonWave Inc. The information in this document is subject to change without notice and relates only to the product defined in the introduction of this document.
+DragonWave intends that information contained herein is, to the best of its knowledge, correct and accurate.
+However, any/all liabilities associated with the use or accuracy of the information contained herein must be defined in a separate agreement between DragonWave and the customer/user.
+DragonWave®, Horizon® and Avenue® are registered trademarks of DragonWave Inc. ©2015 DragonWave Inc. All rights reserved

+TABLE OF CONTENTS MASSIVE CAPACITY CAN BE EASIER WITH 4G-OPTIMIZED MICROWAVE BACKHAUL4 4G NETWORKS WILL BRING NEW CHALLENGES TO OPERATORS 4 4G-OPTIMIZED MICROWAVE BACKHAUL: A KEY PART OF THE SOLUTION 7 S UMMARY 10

-End user demand for ubiquitous broadband connectivity, to support a range of new applications and devices, is driving the next generation of mobile networks including LTE and WiMAX.
+Massive Capacity Can Be Easier with 4G-Optimized Microwave Backhaul End user demand for ubiquitous broadband connectivity, to support a range of new applications and devices, is driving the next generation of mobile networks, including LTE and WiMAX.
 As these deployments begin to take shape, operators will be reevaluating their backhaul networks to ensure that future requirements will be met.
 When considering new backhaul solutions, service providers must consider the significant differences in the performance, cost, capacity and ability to deliver on the many other unique requirements of a 4G-connected world.
 As a key technology used extensively in backhaul networks around the world, packet microwave has quickly evolved to support growing capacity demand, improve network efficiency, and help operators reduce their capital and operational costs.
-This paper will examine the business and technical challenges introduced by next generation networks, followed by an overview of how 4G-optimized microwave backhaul will address many critical issues faced by tomorrow's service providers.

-4G NETWORKS WILL BRING NEW CHALLENGES TO OPERATORS

-Over the last few years, mobile applications have grown from 0 to 200 million downloads per month and the average data consumption per user has increased by a factor of five1.
+This paper examines the business and technical challenges introduced by next generation networks, followed by an overview of how 4G-optimized microwave backhaul will address many critical issues faced by tomorrow's service providers.
+Microwave will continue to be the preferred backhaul technology for 4G networks globally.
+4G NETWORKS WILL BRING NEW CHALLENGES TO OPERATORS Over the last few years, mobile applications have grown from 0 to 200 million downloads per month and the average data consumption per user has increased by a factor of five 1.
 This surge in traffic has largely been driven by a single device - the smart phone, which incidentally has plenty of room to grow given the current penetration rate of only 20%.
 The larger discontinuity will however be the transformation of mobile networks from single purpose utilities to more open platforms supporting a much broader range of devices and applications.
+Over half a billion unconnected consumer devices, ranging from video cameras to cars, are sold every year; many of these will soon be coming online.